A complete guide to the Zendesk Resolution Platform in 2026

 What is the Zendesk Resolution Platform?

-Zendesk has broken the platform down into five main pieces, which are the foundation of its new AI-first approach:
+Zendesk has broken the platform down into five main pieces, which are the foundation of its AI-first approach:

 -